 Step 3.
 Choose other VM options

-Below are a number of additional customizations you can make to your Jupyter Cloud Environment.
+Below are a number of additional customizations you can make to your RStudio Cloud Environment.

-Terra supports the use of graphics processing units (GPUs) - special processing units optimized for linear algebra computations, such as matrix multiplication - when using Jupyter Notebook Cloud Environments.
-To learn more, see Getting started with GPUs in a Jupyter Cloud Environment.
+Terra supports the use of graphics processing units (GPUs) - special processing units optimized for linear algebra computations, such as matrix multiplication - when using RStudio Cloud Environments.
+To learn more, see Getting started with GPUs in a Cloud Environment.

 RStudio Cloud Environments automatically pause when there is no web browser activity for 30 minutes.
 To learn more about how autopause on Terra works by default and how and why you can manually override the default settings, see Preventing runaway costs with Cloud Environment autopause.

 Long-running jobs?
 When to adjust the default auopauseNote: Autopause will shut down your RStudio Cloud Environment if there is no browser activity even if you are running calculations at the time.
 For this reason, if you are running long calculations and know you will not be at your browser, you can adjust the default autopause value.
 But beware - expanding the autopause time can leave you vulnerable to runaway costs!

 Your RStudio Cloud Environment VM will default to the workspace storage region, but you can choose a different location.
 To learn more, see Customizing where your data are stored and analyzed.

 Note: If you change the location from the value proposed by the UI, you may incur egress charges if your workspace storage location and RStudio Cloud Environment locations are different.